Alger (department): The origin of the administrative divisions

-Considered as a French province, Algeria was departmentalised on 9 December 1848, thereby operating according to the same administrative structure as metropolitan France.
+Considered as a French province, Algeria was departmentalized on 9 December 1848, thereby operating according to the same administrative structure as metropolitan France.
 Three civil zones (départements) replaced the three beyliks into which the Ottoman former rulers had divided the territory.
-The principal town of the central département, also called Alger, became the prefecture of the eponymous département.
+The principal town of the central department, also called Alger, became the prefecture of the eponymous department.
 The two other Algerian departments were Oran in the west and Constantine in the east.

-Size and structure of the département
+Size and structure of the department

-The département of Alger covered an area of 54861 km2, and comprised six sub-prefectures: these were Aumale, Blida, Médéa, Miliana, Orléansville and Tizi-Ouzou.
+The department of Alger covered an area of 54861 km2, and comprised six sub-prefectures: these were Aumale, Blida, Médéa, Miliana, Orléansville and Tizi-Ouzou.

-It was not until the 1950s that the Sahara was annexed into departmentalised Algeria, which explains why the département of Alger was limited to what is the north-central part of Algeria today.
+It was not until the 1950s that the Sahara was annexed into departmentalized Algeria, which explains why the department of Alger was limited to what is the north-central part of Algeria today.
 Until 10 January 1957, when the Sahara regions received their own administrative structure, these territories were administered by the département of Alger.

 Religious affiliations

 The 1954 census recorded the stated religious affiliations of the population.
-The majority in the département of Alger declared themselves to be Muslims.
-In the city of Alger itself, however, 296,041 or 46% of the 645,479 people counted were declared to be non-Muslims.
+The majority in the department of Alger declared themselves to be Muslims.
+In the city of Algiers itself, however, 296,041 or 46% of the 645,479 people counted were declared to be non-Muslims.
 This placed Alger second only to the city of Oran in terms of the proportion of the population stating that they were non-Moslems.
 Non-Moslem appears to have been seen as a surrogate description for people of European origin, or for Algerian Jews.